urodriguez/uci/README.md

 * implement caching
 * implement integration events with NServiceBus
 * create application to show logs
+* create script to configure sites on IIS
 * use TeamCity
 * use Docker
 * use PusherServer/WebSockets to notify UI on server changes